top of page

 Her practice is rooted in self-exploration rather than representation.
 Each image functions as a visual meditation—an attempt to give form to what is felt but not easily named.

-With a background in Art History and Interior Design, Almandoz’s work reflects a deep sensitivity to space, symbolism, and the emotional weight of light.
+With a background in Art History and Art Therapy, Almandoz’s work reflects a deep sensitivity to space, symbolism, and the emotional weight of light.